kliegr/arcBench/README.md

 This will creat file `result/results.csv`, which contains one line for each configuration.

 ## Precomputed results
 Note that the arcBench project is shipped with precomputed detailed and summary results in the `result` folder.
+If you want to recompute the results, rename/remove these files.